 5: specific superfoods – antioxidants, free-radical destroyers, immune boosters, alkiline/acidity balancers – citrus like lemon or lime, cinnamon, turmeric, ashwaghanda spices: fresh ginger, cinnamon, nutmeg, cardomom, cacao powder

 6: sweetness/flavor – fruit – antioxidants, fiber and keep blood sugar stable while still providing sweetness.
 I use berries (raspberries, blueberries, blackberries, cherries), apples, figs and sometimes bananas – avoiding the sweeter, tropical fruits for their higher glycemic index when I’m working towards a fitness goal

 Blend: Use a high powered blender like my Blendtec to make the best tasting, smoothest smoothies – or use a food processor or regular blender (see tips in step 2 above).
 Be sure to chunk up your fruit and veggies for best results.

 Is a smoothie a meal or a snack?

 A smoothie can be a light meal or a meal “replacement” but it’s really best to just think about the ingredients all on a plate like a big salad.
 Would that salad be filling enough for a full meal?
 If not, treat it like an essential “light meal” that’s enabling you to get some important nutrients into your body.

-I have a smoothie every day.
+I have a smoothie just about every day.